Karlovy Vary – A Day in the Famed Carlsbad Springs

 Transportation

 One of the few modern monstrosities in Karlovy Vary, central station is a hub for both intercity bus transit and railways.
+It is irredeemably ugly.
+It is only topped in its awfulness by one other building, the Spa Hotel Thermal hotel.

 If you wish to get around Karlovy Vary, it is easy to get by on foot.
 The Tepla channel can be use for direction either back to the train station (downstream) or into the city center (upstream).